CMS and Request Property Feature Formats

-How to use the User and Item CMS systems to create automatic production features
+How to use the User and Item CMS systems and Request and Insertion Properties to create automatic production features

 Example JSON CMS Records